 Monte Rosa Therapeutics Announces Participation in Upcoming Investor Conferences

-/EIN News/ -- BOSTON, Oct.
-31, 2022 (GLOBE NEWSWIRE) -- Monte Rosa Therapeutics, Inc. (NASDAQ: GLUE), a biotechnology company developing novel molecular glue degrader-based medicines, today announced the company will participate in the following upcoming investor conferences:
+BOSTON, Oct.
+31, 2022 (GLOBE NEWSWIRE) -- Monte Rosa Therapeutics, Inc. GLUE, a biotechnology company developing novel molecular glue degrader-based medicines, today announced the company will participate in the following upcoming investor conferences:

 - Credit Suisse 31st Annual Healthcare Conference (Nov.
 7-10)